Loose Leaf Tea

 This table shows the standard temperature and steeping ranges for common loose leaf tea types.
 Use it as a starting point and adjust based on taste.

 To make loose leaf tea at home, add measured tea leaves to a brewing vessel, pour hot water over them, steep for the correct time, then strain and serve.
-This method works for all tea types and delivers clean, full flavor.
+This method works for all tea types and serves as the foundation for every variation covered in this guide.
+Master it once, and every other method becomes simple.

 Step-by-Step Instructions

+3. Add the tea to the vessel.
 Place the loose leaves directly into a teapot, cup, or infuser.
+Give the leaves room; a packed vessel extracts unevenly, often brewing harsher than intended.

 Why This Method Works